 - Erected on open land.

-- Erected at blocks of flats were the Agent has not been instructed.
+- Erected at blocks of flats where the Agent has not been instructed.

 - Multiple boards erected at properties.

-The local council does have enforcement powers to deal with rogue boards and for repeated offences can fine the agent £1000 per board.
+The local council does have enforcement powers to deal with rogue boards and for repeated offenses can fine the agent £1000 per board.